josevalim/portal/README.md

 >
 ```

 Notice this time the following `push_right/1` operation worked because the supervisor automatically started another `:blue` portal.
-Unfortunately the data that was in the blue door before crash is lost but our system was able to catch up quickly.
+Unfortunately the data that was in the blue door before the crash was lost but our system did recover from the crash.

-In practice there are different supervision strategies to choose from and mechanisms to persist data in case something goes wrong, allowing you to choose the devise the proper plans for your applications.
+In practice there are different supervision strategies to choose from as well as mechanisms to persist data in case something goes wrong, allowing you to choose the best option for your applications.

 Outstanding!